xynehq/jaf/docs/core-concepts.md

 ### Core Principle: Immutability

-FAF follows strict functional programming principles where all state is immutable.
+JAF follows strict functional programming principles where all state is immutable.
 The central state object, `RunState`, represents the complete execution context at any point in time and is never mutated - only new states are created.

 ```typescript
 export type RunState<Ctx> = {